icdevs/ICEventsWG/Meetings/20240522/icrc72draft.md

 type SubscriptionUpdate = {
     subscriptionId : nat;
     newConfig : opt vec {text, ICRC16};
-    newFilter : opt text;
-    newSkip : opt opt Skip;
-    newStopped : opt bool;
     memo: blob;
 };
 ```

 ## Ingress methods

-{Generally pub/sub should be ONLY intercanister methods.
-If you want to publish an event message, have a call to another method and emit the event.}
+Generally pub/sub should be ONLY intercanister methods.
+If you want to publish an event message, have a call to another method and emit the event.

 ## Methods

-### Admin Canister
+### Orchestrator Canister

-#### Admin Update Methods
+#### Orchestrator Update Methods

 1. **icrc72_register_publication**: This method registers one or more new publications based on provided details in `PublicationRegistration` structures.
 It returns a list of results, each indicating successful registration with a unique identifier or an error if the registration failed.